forthelemon/forthelemon.github.io/_posts/2019-06-27-Detangling-the-Stories.md

+---
-# layout: post
+#layout: post
-# title: Introducing the Stories
+#title: detangling the stories
-# date: 2019-06-27
+#date: 2019-06-27
-# categories: detangling the stories
+#categories: detangling the stories
-06-27-2019
+---

 I am Zahava M Beet.
 I grew up in Washington, DC, attended school in Brooklyn New York, and currently live in St. Petersburg, Fl; where I had never visited until the day I moved in.
 I moved here in a state of crisis, but I know that's misleading if you don't understand the role chaos and crisis has played in my daily life.